How to Recession Proof Your Warehouse and Reduce Warehouse Costs In 2023

 Working with limited ceiling height?
 You can count on our Modula horizontal carousels

-The horizontal carousel consists of carriers (bins) which are mounted on an oval track that rotates horizontally and delivers stored goods to the picker.
+The horizontal carousel consists of carriers (bins), which are mounted on an oval track that rotates horizontally and delivers stored goods to the picker.

-Each bin shelf can be divided into totes, bins, and partitions to create an efficient and well-organized storage space.
+Each shelf can be divided into totes, bins, and partitions to create an efficient and well-organized storage space.
+Modula HCs are commonly used in warehouses and distribution centers for their ability to quickly handle large quantities of inventory.

 Check out our horizontal carousel in action in the video below!